 Location.
 40° 24.136′ N, 77° 0.661′ W. Marker is near Duncannon, Pennsylvania, in Dauphin County.
 Marker is at the intersection of William Penn Highway (U.S. 22/322) and County Road 849, on the right when traveling south on William Penn Highway.
+Located on the northern end of the Clark's Ferry Bridge.
 Touch for map.
-Located on the northern end of the Clark's Ferry Bridge.
 Marker is in this post office area: Duncannon PA 17020, United States of America.
+Touch for directions.

 Categories. • Bridges & Viaducts • Waterways & Vessels •

 More.
 Search the internet for Clark's Ferry Bridge Company.